-We are a membership organisation and we work closely with our members to define what needs to go into a standard and then this is tested in a variety of ways, including workshops that involve patients and carers.
+We are a membership organisation and we work closely with our members to define what needs to go into a standard .
+Our workshops, surveys and events all involve patients and carers in this process.

 Listening to patients and encouraging their stories

-Our ambition for the future is to encourage patients to tell their stories about how good information sharing when they move from one care setting to another has impacted upon the care they have received and how this has supported them in helping shape decisions about their care.
-We will use a variety of media including case studies and videos to share these experiences.
+We encourage patients to tell their stories about how information is shared when they move from one care setting to another and how it has impacted upon the care they have received.
+We use a variety of media including case studies and videos to share these experiences.

 Getting the right information to the right people benefits patients in a number of ways, including:

 - Key information is shared with all those the patient comes into contact with, meaning patients do not need to keep repeating the same information time and time again

 - Transfers of care, from one part of the service to another, are efficient and timely, reducing delays

 - Health and social care can be targeted to support people in the most need

 - Patients receive information, for example on discharge, and understand what has happened to them and what will happen next – this supports shared decision making about future care and there is some evidence that suggest patients stick to their medication regime when they understand what it is for.

 Find out how you can get involved.